slsa-framework/slsa/CONTRIBUTING.md

 | `style` | A user-visible style or layout change.
 No content changes. | 0h | 1 |
 | `impl` | A user-invisible change, such as editing a README or the repo configuration. | 0h | 1 |

-Note: PR authors with write access to the repo count as second or third approvers for their own PRs.
+Note 1: PR authors with write access to the repo count as second or third approvers for their own PRs.
 For example, if the author of a PR with the `content` tag has write access to the repo, then the PR only requires two additional approvers before merging.
 However, a PR with the `impl` tag always requires one reviewer, even if the author has write access.

+Note 2: The "waiting period" and "# reviewers" are relaxed during the Draft specification stage, leaving it up to Maintainer discretion.

 [squash and merge]: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits